What is the Best Exterior Wood Filler for Outdoor Application? (2023)

 Wood Filler vs Wood Putty Comparison

-Wood putty and filler are materials used to restore wooden items by concealing flaws and repairing the damage.
-The wood filler consists of sawdust or wood fibers suspended in a binder.
+Wood filler consists of sawdust or wood fibers suspended in a binder.
 Putty is typically a fiberglass, polyurethane, or epoxy compound with a plastic-like consistency.

 Here are the following distinctions between putty and filler: